List of Deltora Quest characters: Zeean

 Zeean is a wise, old Toran leader who assists Lief on several occasions in repayment for releasing her tribe from The Valley of the Lost and holds significant standing in the Toran community.
 She represents the Torans in the ceremony to find the lost heir of Deltora.
 In the third series, Zeean is poisoned along with Sharn by Paff, but survives.

+Kris, Peel and Lauran

+Kris, Peel and Lauran are Torans who look vaguely like Lief, Barda and Jasmine, who after all the gems in the belt are found, agree to pose as them to misdirect the Shadow Lord.

 Jinks

 Jinks was an acrobat and entertainer for the royal family in the castle of Del and knew Barda as a boy.
 However, he fled the castle with the other entertainers upon the Shadow Lord's invasion and joined the Resistance.
 Upon Lief's coronation, he assumedly worked his way into favor with the castle officials, for he is found spending time in the castle at the beginning of the second series.
 Jinks is a selfish man, a gambler, a sook, and lusts for riches.
 He betrayed Lief and Barda, leaving them to be killed at the hands of the Granous and then lied about their deaths upon his return to Del.
 However, he guessed that either Lief or Barda would survive and kill him, or else the Shadow Lord would invade in Lief's absence and he decided to flee the castle.
 His lust for riches proved fatal, for he broke into Marilen's room and searched for her items of wealth.
 He ate a poisoned cake intended for Marilen and was found dead by Sharn and Marilen.